Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

 What is Ivermectin?

-Ivermectin is simply an effective drug that is used to treat many types of skin ailments caused by parasites.
+Ivermectin is an effective drug that is used to treat many types of skin ailments caused by parasites.

 Founded and discovered in Japan around the late 1970s, ivermectin was labeled a miracle drug because it was able to save the livestock of poor countries from parasites.